 But, this is crucial, as you’re pouring those samples, make sure to mark each bottle with a number that corresponds to that tasting key.
 We want to keep this tasting blind but also organized!

 If you’re fortunate enough in everyone buying their bottles independently then they’re going to have to do this on their own.
 The easiest way is to put bottles in brown paper bags even if it’s far from perfect.
 You may have to be accommodating!

-Step three: Conduct the tastingAfter all that work the big day is here.
+Step four: Conduct the tastingAfter all that work the big day is here.
 Gather your friends at the chosen time, set aside some time for the requisite technical difficulties and stragglers (there’s always at least one) and then start guiding everyone through it.

 Keep it simple, keep it personable, but also be a guide because people always need some structure.
 Make sure everyone pours out the samples in order, pulls out their flavor wheels or props, and then start the conversation.